Family of 'The Snake' singer speaks out about Donald Trump using the decades-old song as a rally cry

 “I mean, people love it and I love it because it says what’s going to happen to us if we’re not careful,” Trump says.

-But the family of the man who performed “The Snake,” Al Wilson, said the singer may not have seen eye-to-eye with Trump on his interpretation of the song.
+But the family of the man who performed “The Snake,” Al Wilson, said the singer most likely wouldn’t have seen eye-to-eye with Trump on his interpretation of the song.

-Before speaking with Business Insider in September, Alene Wilson-Harris, a daughter of Wilson, who died in 2008, said she conferred with her father’s brother and his best friend to help best come to a conclusion on how her father would have felt about Trump reading the song at his rallies.
+Before speaking with Business Insider late last week, Alene Wilson-Harris, a daughter of Wilson, who died in 2008, said she conferred with her father’s brother and his best friend to help best come to a conclusion on how her father would have felt about Trump reading the song at his rallies.

 “While I think that he would have had, at least some sort of appreciation for the fact that his music is appreciated by Trump to the affect that he would utilise the song, there are some things in my father’s life that may have been an interesting perspective for him to have to grapple with in light of how [the song] was used,” she said.
 “And, some of the things that are the platform of Trump.”